The Africa Center: Dolakeh Square

 PIDC helped ACANA secure funding from public and private institutions totaling $22 million to bring the Africa Center to life.
 Funding includes NMTC financing from PIDC and Community First Fund with an equity investment from Capital One.
 It also includes $3 million in grants from the Philadelphia Commerce Department, a $1.5 million loan from United Bank of Philadelphia, $9 million in PA Redevelopment Assistance Capital Program grants, $2.4 million from Global City Regional Center, temporary construction funding from Reinvestment fund, and $2 million in federal Community Project Funding dollars, secured with the help of Congresswoman Mary Gay Scanlon (PA-05).

 Africa Center is at the center of Jabateh’s larger redevelopment goal.
 Dolakeh Square translates to “people rising together” in the indigenous Mano language spoken in parts of Liberia, where he was born.
-The neighborhood is positioned to be an official center of African culture in the city, with hopes that it could become a must-see tourist destination like Chinatown, bringing additional investment, businesses, and jobs to the community.
+The neighborhood is positioned to be an official center of culture in the city, with hopes that it could become a must-see tourist destination like Chinatown, bringing additional investment, businesses, and jobs to the community.

 MAP